hafeoz/rust-build-release-workflow/README.md

 ## Caveats and security considerations

-- Not all `reprotest` variations are enabled by default: `time` cause rustc to SIGSEGV and is likely to interfere with dependency fetching.
+- Not all `reprotest` variations are enabled by default: `time` cause rustc to SIGSEGV and is likely to interfere with dependency fetching. [`date(1)`](https://manpages.ubuntu.com/manpages/xenial/man1/date.1.html) is used instead to mutate time and is controlled by `reprotest-vary-time` option.

 - `Cargo.lock` is used to download dependencies from network instead of vendored, which may cause non-determinism and possible supply chain security issue.